 Most people go all-out for Thanksgiving, especially when it comes to spending.
-They want the biggest turkey, the best artisan bread for their stuffing, the most popular pumpkin pie in the city.
+They want the biggest turkey, the best artisan bread for their stuffing and the most popular pumpkin pie in the city.

 Shopping is the first priority when trying to save money.
 Discount and low-price chains, such as Wal-Mart, Target, WinCo and Costco are a good place to start.
 Not surprisingly, these are some of the largest retail chains in the United States.

-When you’re shopping, remember that item sales vary from week to week.
+The first tip to remember is that sales items vary from week to week.
 Start your shopping early so you can get deals on all your items as they appear.

-Diners in 2010 spent 25% more on Thanksgiving than they did in 2009.
-The biggest culprit?
-It’s actually celery, costing 29% more last year.
+Diners in 2010 spent 25% more on Thanksgiving than they did in 2009 with the biggest culprit being celery, costing 29 percent more last year.

 If you’re going out of town, plan your trip dates early.
 Prices go up as the departure date nears and the flights fill up.

 Avoid exorbitant bag-checking fees by traveling only with carry-ons where ever possible.